 - Work dough until it is smooth in consistency.

-- Once dough easy to work, roll the batter out on the back of a cookie sheet working from the center to the sides.
-Placing a damp towel under the cookie sheet will help stop it from moving.
+- Once the dough easy to work, roll the batter out on the back of a cookie sheet working from the center to the sides.
+Roll batter to the edges to avoid thin edges on your house pieces as ideally, you want entire piece to be the same thickness.
+Placing a damp towel under the cookie sheet will help stop it from sliding around.

-- Lightly dust the rolling pin and coating the cookie sheet with vegetable oil can also help.
+- Lightly dust the rolling pin.
+Coating the cookie sheet with vegetable oil can also help.

-- Place house pattern pieces on gingerbread and cut out using a bread knife: 2 each – front/back of the house, sides and roof.
+- Place house pattern pieces on gingerbread and cut out using a bread knife.
+You need two of each piece for the front/back of the house, sides and roof.

 - Bake gingerbread in preheated oven for 8 to 10 minutes, testing to be sure it's cooked.